Snoring and sleep apnea

 Is snoring serious?

-it depends.
 Snoring is not always serious, but it is never normal.
 When one snores, it indicates that there is some obstruction of airflow during sleep.
-When snoring is extremely mild, it often doesn't require treatment, but does require further assessment to determine if it is potentially serious.
+When snoring is extremely mild, it often doesn’t require treatment, but it does require further assessment to determine if it is potentially serious.
 It is important to note that the mildness of the snoring does not always correlate with the severity of the airway obstruction.

 I am told and then I snore heavily and sometimes stop breathing in my sleep.
 Is this serious?

-It depends.
 A clear indication of obstructive sleep apnea occurs when a patient stops breathing in their sleep.
 In some patients, this apnea sounds like somebody who is just catching their breath after a snore.
-When one observes sleep apnea or the sounds of catching ones breath during sleep, it is always potentially serious.
+When one observes sleep apnea or the sounds of catching one’s breath during sleep, it is always potentially serious.
 As with any other medical problem, early diagnosis leads to early correction and, in most cases, a simpler solution.

 How is primary snoring different from sleep apnea?